BennyBolton/bstatus/README.md

         * `f` - Free (Unallocated) memory
         * `t` - Total memory
-        These specifiers will be human readable, but `U`, `A`, `F`, and `T` can be used to display the appropriate value as a raw figure in kilobytes.
+        These specifiers will be human readable, but `U`, `A`, `F`, and `T` can be used to display the appropriate value as a raw figure in bytes.
     * `Source.Network: Source` -
         Show network utilization.
 Supports the following format specifiers:
         * `%rs` - Bytes received, human readable